SPYR, Inc. (OTCMKTS:SPYR) Sees Significant Decrease in Short Interest

-SPYR, Inc. (OTCMKTS:SPYR – Get Rating) was the target of a large decline in short interest during the month of January.
-As of January 15th, there was short interest totalling 100 shares, a decline of 97.8% from the December 31st total of 4,500 shares.
-Based on an average daily volume of 643,600 shares, the short-interest ratio is presently 0.0 days.
+SPYR, Inc. (OTCMKTS:SPYR – Get Rating) was the target of a significant decline in short interest in December.
+As of December 30th, there was short interest totalling 100 shares, a decline of 97.8% from the December 15th total of 4,500 shares.
+Based on an average trading volume of 643,600 shares, the days-to-cover ratio is presently 0.0 days.

 About SPYR